Limiting Reagent (Reactant)

 Using Method 2

-Step 2: To calculate the amount of AlCl3 produced from the given amounts of Al and Cl2.
+Step 2: Calculate the amount of AlCl3 produced from the given amounts of Al and Cl2.

 2 mol. of Al produces 2 mol. of AlCl3